StanfordCBCL/svSuperEstimator/README.md

 # Task configuration (configure one or more tasks)
 # -------------------------------------------------------------------------------------------
 tasks:
-  WindkesselTuning:                             # Run sequential Windkessel tuning
+  windkessel_tuning:                            # Run sequential Windkessel tuning
     name: my_case                               # Name of the task (determines the folder name)
     zerod_config_file: path/to/zerod_config.in  # Path to svZeroDSolver input file
     theta_obs: [...]                            # Ground truth theta